The

 Neale, police said, began firing a them and they returned fire through the partially open door.
 (The small conference room is right next to the dais.)
 In the chaos it was unclear whether any of the city official were struck by police gunfire as officers moved in.

 The most seriously injured in the attack was Riverside City Councilman Chuck Beaty, who underwent extensive surgery for wounds to his face and shoulder and was listed in guarded condition afterward.
-Beaty received 32 stitches to his tongue, lost a lot of teeth, and has had his jaw bone rebuilt twice.
-He is still in severe pain.
+Beaty received

-at the left, and Chuck Beaty, ambos victims
+Ex Riverside Council members Ameal Moore, at the left, and Chuck Beaty, ambos victims of the shooting at City Hall. |

 Riverside Police Sgt.
 Wally Rice was in stable condition after undergoing surgery for a gunshot wound in his lower abdomen.
 A second police officer, Scott Borngrebe, escaped injury after a gunshot was deflected by his bullet-proof vest, and a third officer, Chris Manning, received a grazing wound on his hand.
 (Today, Manning is a Lieutenant.)